Lazzzer/Moviepark/README.md

 > node ace serve --watch
 ```

-To check how it would look like in production with docker:
+To check how it would look like in production with docker (don't forget to add your .env variables in the docker-compose file) :

 ```bash
 #In the root folder